The Overlook

 Permits

-At this time, there are no permits required in the area.
+At this time, no permits are required in the area.

 Direction of the Shot